EZTechhelp/Samson-Media-Player/README.md

 - TBD/Maybe.
 May port this project over.
 Might not

-## Installation and Configuration
+## Installation and Configuration <a name="Installation_and_Configuration"></a>

-#### Powershell Configuration
+#### Powershell Configuration <a name="Powershell_Configuration"></a>

+- Parameters can be passed to `EZT-MediaPlayer.ps1` to override/force some configurations.
+  - **MediaFile** - Allows passing a media file that will begin playing when the app is launched
+     - Example: `EZT-MediaPlayer.ps1 -MediaFile 'c:\music\song.mp3'`
+  - **NoSplashUI** - Disables the Splash Screen from displaying on startup
+     - Example: `EZT-MediaPlayer.ps1 -NoSplashUI`
+  - **FreshStart** - Forces app to run first time setup on launch (DESTRUCTIVE: Removes profiles/settings)
+     - Example: `EZT-MediaPlayer.ps1 -FreshStart`
+  - **StartMini** - Forces app to launch using the Mini-Player skin
+     - Example: `EZT-MediaPlayer.ps1 -StartMini`
+  - (WIP) Others yet to be documented/implemented
-- There are some configuration variables located in the region **Configurable Script Parameters** located near the top of the script.
+- There are some configuration variables located in the region **Configurable Script Parameters** located near the top of the main script `EZT-MediaPlayer.ps1`.
 These are designed for advanced users or developement.
-Most settings stored in `%appdata%/EZT-MediaPlayer/EZT-MediaPlayer-Config.xml` and can be configured via the in app Settings UI page
+Most settings are stored in `%appdata%/EZT-MediaPlayer/EZT-MediaPlayer-Config.xml` and can be configured via the in app Settings UI page or by manually editing the XML file (not recommended)

-### Building Installer/Launcher
+### Building Installer/Launcher <a name="Building_Installer_Launcher"></a>

-The installer is packaged via Inno Setup.
-Once installed there is a main .EXE that launches the app.
-This launcher is just another powershell script packaged as a self-executable using "Turn Code into Exe" option available with ISESteroids
+ - The installer `EZT-MediaPlayer-Setup.exe` is packaged via `Inno Setup`.
+Once installed there is a main EXE `EZT-MediaPlayer.exe` that launches the app.
+This launcher is just another powershell script `EZT-MediaPlayer-Setup.ps1` packaged as a self-executable using "Turn Code into Exe" option available with ISESteroids.
+    - The installer provides the ability to pass arguments from the EXE to the main PS script (see **Parameters** under [Powershell Configuration](#Powershell_Configuration))

-_**Note: The app detects and defaults to run with Powershell 7/core if installed (by checking for existance of pwsh.exe), otherwise defaults to Powershell.exe.
+    - _**Note: The launcher (`EZT-MediaPlayer.exe`) detects and defaults to run with Powershell 7/core if installed (by checking for existance of `pwsh.exe`), otherwise defaults to `Powershell.exe`.
 PS7 is recommended for better performance**_
+ - An uninstaller script `EZT-MediaPlayer-Uninstall.ps1` is also packaged into a self-executable `EZT-MediaPlayer-Uninstall.exe` which is triggered when uninstalling the package from windows or via the Inno Setup `unins000.exe`
+    - The uninstaller performs the removal of any installed components (Streamlink, chocolatey..etc), removes related files (including temp) and removes any stored secrets from secure vault

-_**Note: Full detailed instructions and the Inno Setup .iss file will eventually be shared and included here for building**_
+_**Note: Full detailed instructions and the Inno Setup .iss file will eventually be shared and included here for "building"**_